duanxiaoni/cost-effective-subjective-assessment-dataset/readme.md

 3. pilot_females.csv contains the collected annotations from **female** annotators in the pilot study.
 	- workerId: the identifier of annotators on Prolific.
 To protect the identity of annotators, we replace their identifiers with randomly generated strings.
 	- comment: the ID of comment in our study.
 	- answer: the direct annotation of female annotators in the pilot study.
-1: toxic -1: non-toxic.
+1: toxic, -1: non-toxic.

 4. pilot_males.csv contains the collected annotations from **male** annotators in the pilot study.
 	- workerId: the identifier of annotators on Prolific.
 To protect the identity of annotators, we replace their identifiers with randomly generated strings.
 	- comment: the ID of comment in our study.
 	- answer: the direct annotation of male annotators in the pilot study.
-1: toxic -1: non-toxic.
+1: toxic, -1: non-toxic.

 #### Reference
 <a id="1">[1]</a>